 Your loan documents are then digitally delivered to your closing agent.
 The agent receives a list of instructions provided by the lender the agent must follow.
 The agent will then prepare your final settlement statement and will show the final amount due from you at the settlement table.

 This amount will reflect amounts due to various third parties for services rendered, lender fees as well as a credit for the amount of the earnest money deposit you provided when your offer was accepted.
 This statement will be delivered to you at least 24 hours prior to your closing.

 At your settlement, you will sign your closing papers and wire your necessary funds to the settlement agent.
 You may also present a cashier’s check.
 Once everything is signed, the settlement agent then returns the signed documents to the lender.
 But it’s not all finished as of yet.

-Buyers can learn more about all the latest 5% and 10% down payment options available to qualified buyers today.
-Many programs offer both secure fixed rate and adjustable rate options, all the loan limits and credit requirements can be found on the Jumbo Purchase page.
-Please contact us with questions by calling the number above, or just submit the Quick Contact Form on this page for the quickest response.
+Buyers can learn more about all the latest 5% and 10% down payment options available to qualified buyers in Colorado Springs today.
+Many programs offer both secure fixed rate and adjustable rate options, for both purchase and refinance transactions.
+Please contact us with questions by calling the number above, or just submit the Quick Contact Form on this page for a rapid response.